So-Cool/CrossModelFairness/README.md

 [![Licence](https://img.shields.io/github/license/So-Cool/IndividualFairness)](LICENCE)
 [![Python](https://img.shields.io/badge/python-v3.8.2-blue)](https://github.com/So-Cool/IndividualFairness)

-# Fairness and Ethics Under Model Multiplicity #
+# Fairness and Ethics Under Model Multiplicity in Machine Learning #

-This repository holds Jupyter Notebooks that can be used to reproduce experimental results and plots included in the *[Fairness and Ethics Under Model Multiplicity][arxiv]* paper.
+This repository holds Jupyter Notebooks that can be used to reproduce experimental results and plots included in the *[Fairness and Ethics Under Model Multiplicity in Machine Learning][arxiv]* paper.

 ## Code ##